 - ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and neglect may be made - has the lead role for Operation Encompass and Operation Endeavour in the school and ensures the school meets all requirements set out in the LA procedures - reports concerns that a pupil may be at risk of radicalisation or involvement in terrorism, following the Prevent referral process and refer cases by e-mail to OneCall.
-If the matter is urgent then Police must be contacted by dialing 999.
+If the matter is urgent then Police must be contacted by dialling 999.
 In cases where further advice from the Police is sought dial 101.
-The Department for Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264) - work with others to ensure that the school's filtering and monitoring systems are functional and effective - Meet all other responsibilities as set out for DSLs (Designated Safeguarding Leads) in Keeping Children Safe in Education 2023.

-Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.
+The Department for Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264) - Meet all other responsibilities as set out for DSLs in Keeping Children Safe in Education 2022. - whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.

-The deputy designated persons:

-are appropriately trained and, in the absence of the designated person, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+The deputy designated persons are appropriately trained and, in the absence of the designated person, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the designated person, the deputy will assume all of the functions above.

 If the DSL (or deputy) are not available, staff should contact a member of the leadership team to seek advice.
-Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400 or from the School's Safeguarding Team on 07976850562
+Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400

-The governing body:

-Ensures that the school:
+The governing body ensures that the school: